Hot hatch performance with crossover styling and practicality

 Infotainment isn’t easiest to use, Formentor is more stylish

 What is it?

-Take the Ateca, the first car to wear a Cupra badge.
-To Seat’s best-selling and generally excellent five-seat crossover Cupra added a 2.0-litre turbocharged petrol engine – you know the one from literally every other fast VW Group thing – making 296bhp and 295lb ft.
-All-wheel drive and a quick-shifting seven-speed dual-clutch automatic gearbox means it does 0-62mph in an amusing 4.9 seconds and tops out at 153mph.
-Obviously the chassis has been beefed-up to cope with the extra oomph – adaptive damping is standard, and you can spec mighty 18-inch Brembo brakes.
+The Seat version is the company’s best-selling model, so Cupra has clearly been hoping that some of the magic would rub off.
+The donor car is a decent little family all-rounder, if a little bland.
+Cupra added a 2.0-litre turbocharged petrol engine – you know the one from literally every other fast VW Group thing – making 296bhp and 295lb ft.
+All-wheel drive and a quick-shifting seven-speed dual-clutch automatic gearbox mean it does 0–62mph in an amusing 4.9 seconds and it tops out at 153mph.

 Our choice from the range

 The Cupra Ateca is a quick and capable crossover in the oversized mould of a hot hatch.
 Neatly engineered and competent, it’s a practical and swift family car.
 Not the most engaging, but fun enough to pedal along a B-road once you’ve dropped the kids off at school.
 We like it.